 Parents tend to cradle a colicky baby face-up, but that may not help.
 Instead, hold her face down -- with your hand under her belly and her head on your forearm.
 The pressure on her tummy can help relieve uncomfortable gas.

-A little white noise can help your baby feel like he’s back in the womb.
+A little white noise can help your baby feel like he's back in the womb.
 There was a lot of whooshing and background noise in there.
-To re-create these soothing sounds, turn on a fan, put the bassinet near the dishwasher, run the vacuum, or tune a radio to static.
+To re-create these soothing sounds, turn on a fan, put the bassinet near the dishwasher, run the vacuum, turn on the shower, or tune a radio to static.
 You want a constant, low-level sound.

 Infants have a strong sucking instinct, so a pacifier can calm your colicky baby.
 Bonus: Studies show binkies may help prevent sudden infant death syndrome (SIDS).